seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ACHILLES**
 My sweet Patroclus, I am thwarted quite
-From my great purpose in to-morrow’s battle.
+From my great purpose in to-morrow's battle.
 Here is a letter from Queen Hecuba,
 A token from her daughter, my fair love,
 Both taxing me and gaging me to keep
 An oath that I have sworn.
 I will not break it:
 Fall Greeks; fail fame; honour or go or stay;
-My major vow lies here, this I’ll obey.
+My major vow lies here, this I'll obey.
 Come, come, Thersites, help to trim my tent:
 This night in banqueting must all be spent.
 Away, Patroclus!